ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 in each line, which varied between scenarios.
 In Phase 2, we will assign treatment regimen categories according to these three schemes:

 #.
+In the baseline scenario, we use "sophisticated" models, which take into account covariates and prior
+   treatment in a patient's history, and some postprocessing "business rules" that modify their predicted probabilities.
-In the naive-model scenario (Model 1), we use naive models that always predict the same probabilities
+#.
+In the naive-model scenario (Model 1; Model 3's alternative scenario 1), we use naive models that always predict the same probabilities
-   regardless of covariates.
+   regardless of covariates, with the same postprocessing rules as the baseline scenario.
    This will be even simpler than Phase 1 because it has no time trend.
 #.
-In the baseline scenario, we use more sophisticated models that take into account covariates and prior
-   treatment in a patient's history.
-#.
-In the alternative scenarios, we will extend the sophisticated models by adding business rules that
+In the other alternative scenarios, we use sophisticated models (same as the baseline scenario) with modified
-   modify their predicted probabilities.
-The exact definition of these business rules is TBD.
+   postprocessing rules.

-All three schemes are informed by Flatiron data.
+Both the naive and sophisticated models are informed by Flatiron data.

 To be precise, in each scheme there will be two models: one that assigns the first line of treatment (the treatment a simulant receives at the time of incidence of MM) and another that assigns later lines (at time of 1st, 2nd, 3rd, etc relapse).
 All models output probabilities;
-the simulation will then randomly sample a treatment regimen category according to these probabilities and assign it to the simulant.
+the simulation will apply the postprocessing rules and then randomly assign a treatment regimen category according to the final probabilities.

 Naive Models
 ~~~~~~~~~~~~